jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Even before this pandemic, middle-class Americans and Canadians had serious problems: rising debt, stagnating wages, expensive healthcare.
 Not too long ago, we could relax and assume our political culture would solve our everyday headaches.
 Not anymore.
 Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and pundits finding new ways to sing to their Left-wing or Right-wing choirs.

-COVID-19 will only make middle-class problems worse, and therefore make traditional Left/Right politics even more dysfunctional.
+COVID-19 will only make middle-class problems worse, making traditional Left/Right politics even more dysfunctional.

 What can ordinary people do?